-If you are planning to commute to Vigan (Ilocos Sur) or Laoag (Ilocos Norte) , there are two bus company that I found upon checking.
-One is the FARINAS TRANSIT [ MANILA – LAOAG- MANILA] – Check Fares and Trip Schedules : CLICK HERE
+If you are planning to commute to Vigan (Ilocos Sur) or Laoag (Ilocos Norte), there are two bus companies that I found upon checking.
+One is the FARINAS TRANSIT [ MANILA – LAOAG- MANILA] – Check Fares and Trip Schedules: CLICK HERE

-So during our trip to Ilocos Region, I would like to share with you some of the things we did and saw during our trip.
+So during our trip to Ilocos Region, I would like to share some of the things we did and saw during our trip.

 MIRA HILLS RESTAURANT ( Vigan Longganisa) | Bantay, Ilocos Sur

-Since we arrived in the morning, a good way to start our tour was to taste one of the very famous delicacies and that is the Vigan Longganisa.
-And one of the best place to give it a try is at Mira Hills Restaurant.
-They are also known for their other meat products but since we are not often here, I really pigged out and ate as many longganisa as possible.
+Since we arrived in the morning, a good way to start our tour was to taste one of the very famous delicacies: the Vigan Longganisa.
+And one of the best places to give it a try is at Mira Hills Restaurant.
+They are also known for their other meat products, but I really pigged out and ate as many longganisa as possible since we are not often here.